2022 North Rhine-Westphalia state election: Government formation

-Since the incumbent coalition of the CDU and FDP lost its majority in the election, the formation a new government was necessary.
+Since the incumbent coalition of the CDU and FDP lost its majority in the election, the formation of a new government was necessary.
 The Greens were considered to hold the balance of power, able to enter into coalition either with the CDU or with the SPD and FDP.
-They held separate talks with the former two parties, but the FDP declined to participate in the belief that a CDU–Green government was a foregone conclusion.
-The Greens continued exploratory talks with the CDU, and began formal coalition negotiations on 31 May.
-In a draft paper, they committed to transitioning North Rhine-Westphalia to climate neutrality, phasing out coal by 2030, and building 1,000 additional wind turbines over five years.
+They held separate talks with the CDU and SPD.
+The FDP declined to participate, believing a CDU–Green government was inevitable.
+The Greens continued exploratory talks with the CDU and began formal coalition negotiations on 31 May.
+In a draft agreement, the two sides proposed transitioning North Rhine-Westphalia to climate neutrality, phasing out coal by 2030, and building 1,000 additional wind turbines over five years.
 They also agreed to hire 10,000 additional teachers and ensure equal pay for teachers regardless of the type of school they are employed in.
 On 10 June, the two parties announced plans to finalise and approve a coalition agreement by 25 June, with Wüst to be re-elected as Minister-President on 28 June.

 The CDU and Greens presented their coalition agreement on 23 June, committing to the policies laid out in the previous draft paper, as well as growing police hires from 2,700 to 3,000, expanding public transport by aiming for a 60% increase in the number of buses and trains by 2030, and mandating the installation of solar energy systems in new private constructions from 2025.
 They also agreed to phase out regulations banning wind turbines from being built within 1,000 metres of residences.
 The cabinet would comprise the Minister-President, seven CDU ministers, and four Greens.
 The coalition agreement was approved near-unanimously by a CDU conference on 25 June.
 The same day, it passed the Greens congress with 85%.
 There were objections from members who criticised the proposed separation of the agriculture portfolio from the environment ministry.
 The state Green Youth rejected the prospect of coalition with the CDU outright, stating they could not sufficiently address pressing issues such as climate change, affordability, and rent and housing.

 Wüst was re-elected as Minister-President by the Landtag on 28 June, winning 106 votes out of 180 cast, plus one abstention.
 Fourteen deputies were absent, including four from the CDU and one from the Greens.